bartongroup/RATS/vignettes/tutorial.md

-The G-test is used for gene-level calls. *As the test is designed for comparison of a set of counts against a **theoretical** set of proportions and, instead, we have two sets of counts, the test is run using in turn each condition as reference for the proportions.* Thus, the table conatains two sets of results, marked with the "AB" and "BA" suffixes.
+The G-test is used for gene-level calls. *As the test is designed for comparison of a set of counts against a **theoretical** set of proportions and, instead, we have two sets of counts, the test is run using in turn each condition as reference for the proportions.* Thus, the table contains two sets of results, marked with the "AB" and "BA" suffixes.
 Due to the nature of the test, it is not possible to attribute the change to specific transcripts within the gene, but in return the test has a lower detection threshold and will pick up smaller changes.